kunalj101/python_intro_hackathon/chapter5.md

 # Import module for Random Forest
 from _________ import RandomForestClassifier

-# Number of observations in the dataframes train_modiefied and test_modiefied
+# Number of observations in the dataframes train_modified and test_modified
 train_modified_count =
 test_modified_count =